 Story

-Most social media marketing is brand a not direct marketing, so your goal is to take a prospective customer deeper into your story.
+Most social media marketing is brand marketing, not direct marketing, so your goal is to take a prospective customer deeper into your story.

 Use the Storybrand brand script and make sure your content is related to different aspects of the customer journey.